uryelah/ao-kanji/README.md

 ## CopyRight/Attributions

-This project was only possible thanks to the cretors bellow:
+This project was only possible thanks to the creators bellow:

 [Design idea by Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))